Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 Take 10% from each question.
 Essentially:

-I am my worst enemy when it comes to making me responsible for me.
-That is why it’s so important to make yourself accountable for getting things done.
+I am my own worst enemy when it comes to making me responsible for me.
+That is why it’s so important to make yourself accountable for getting things done, especially as you get ready to sit your HSC exams.
 How do we do this?

 Download website blockers or complete your work by hand